 Example: On the Customers page, if the order processor wants to create a new invoice, she can open the New page directly from the Actions tab.
 This is useful as she creates new sales invoices daily.

 The Home tab is always displayed first so promoted actions provide quick access to common tasks, because users do not have to browse through a menu to access them.
 You can promote any command from the existing actions menus to the ribbon.
 If there are no promoted actions, the ribbon remains hidden.
+For more information, see Promoted Property.

-Actions at Runtime
+Actions at runtime

 An action can trigger code to run, such as posting a document or otherwise modifying a record in a table.
 When a user chooses an action, one of the following pieces of logic will happen in addition to the code that the action itself triggers: